MoAmr/modern-java-recipes/README.md

 <h3><u>Note:</u></h3><h4>An Optional is a nonnull object that either wraps
 a value or is empty.
 It is typically returned by methods that may reasonably expect to have no result, like finding a value in an empty collection.</h4>

+<h3><u>Note:</u></h3><h4>Predicates are used primarily to filter streams.
+Given a stream of items, the filter method in java.util.stream.Stream takes a Predicate and returns a new stream that includes only the items that satisfy the given predicate.</h4>

 --------------------------------------------------------------------------